Filip Marchwiński

-Filip Marchwiński (born 10 January 2002) is a Polish professional footballer who plays as an attacking midfielder for club Lecce and the Poland national team.
+Filip Marchwiński (born 10 January 2002) is a Polish professional footballer who plays as an attacking midfielder for Ekstraklasa club Cracovia, on loan from club Lecce.

 Club career

 Marchwiński is a youth product of Lech Poznań, and was registered to their first team squad on 12 December 2018.
-On 16 December 2018, he made his professional debut with Lech Poznań in a 6-0 Ekstraklasa away win over Zagłębie Sosnowiec and scored his team's final goal, becoming the youngest Ekstraklasa scorer in club's history, at the age of 16 years and 340 days.
+On 16 December 2018, he made his professional debut with Lech Poznań in a 6–0 Ekstraklasa away win over Zagłębie Sosnowiec and scored his team's final goal, becoming the youngest Ekstraklasa scorer in club's history, at the age of 16 years and 340 days.

 On 25 July 2024, Marchwiński travelled to Italy to undergo a medical with Serie A club Lecce.
 The following day, he signed a four-year contract, with an option for a further year.
 The transfer fee was not disclosed, and reported to be €3 million, with an additional €1 million in bonuses.
 He made three appearances in all competitions before having his first season abroad cut short by an ACL and meniscus injury in January 2025.

+On 18 July 2026, Marchwiński joined Ekstraklasa club Cracovia on a season-long loan, with an option to make the move permanent.
+He made his first official appearance since September 2024 on 25 July 2026, as a substitute in a goalless draw against his former club Lech Poznań at the Poznań Stadium.
+A few days later, he suffered another ACL tear during training.